brwr/thinkster-django-angular-tutorial/chapter02.md

 Instead of including `password` in the `fields` tuple, which we will talk about in a few minutes, we explicitly define the field at the top of the `AccountSerializer` class.
 The reason we do this is so we can pass the `required=False` argument.
 Each field in `fields` is required, but we don't want to update the user's password unless they provide a new one.

-`confirm_pssword` is similar to `password` and is used only to make sure the user didn't make a typo on accident.
+`confirm_password` is similar to `password` and is used only to make sure the user didn't make a typo on accident.

 Also note the use of the `write_only=True` argument.
 The user's password, even in it's hashed and salted form, should not be visible to the client in the AJAX response.